jojobear2020/Credit_Risk_Analysis/README.md

 * Overall precision score is 0.99.
 * High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case.
 * Low risk has a high precision level of 1.0.
-* Despite high precision for low risk credit card, only about 61% (10433) would be predicted false.
+* Despite high precision for low risk credit card, only about 61% (10433) would be predicted true positive.

 ***Confusion Matrix***